 Help students master important skills while also gaining exposure to some of the world’s most famous paintings.
 This book focuses on grouping numbers and creating different combinations using visuals.

-Buy it: Math-terpieces: The Art of Problem-Solving on Amazon
+Buy it: Math-terpieces: The Art of Problem-Solving at Amazon

 55. Math Curse by Jon Scieszka

-The main character of this math children’s books wakes up one morning, only to find she has been placed under a math curse!
+The main character of this children’s math book wakes up one morning only to find she has been placed under a math curse!
 Follow her through her day as she faces a different math problem everywhere she goes, while just carrying on with ordinary, daily activities.

 56. The Chicken Problem by Jennifer Oxley